ruslan-hut/b2b-portal/api_documentation.md

             {
               "uid": "prod-123", // Optional for create, required for update "price": 1000,
-              "quantity": 50, // CRM quantity - not modified by order operations "category_uid": "cat-456",
+              "category_uid": "cat-456",
+              "active": true, // Optional, defaults to true "sort_order": 10, // Optional, defaults to 0
-              "active": true // Optional, defaults to true }
+              "is_new": true // Optional, defaults to false }
           ]
         }
         ```
     *   **Response:** Array of created/updated product UIDs
-    *   **Note:** The `quantity` field represents CRM inventory and is NOT automatically decreased when orders are created
+    *   **Note:** Products no longer have a quantity field.
+Use the Store inventory endpoints to manage stock per location

 #### List Products
 *   **GET** `/product`